kqarryzada/TF2-NeoDefaults/README.md

 # The NeoDefaults Installer

-NOTICE: This project is still in development and has not yet been released.

-&nbsp;

-A no-nonsense config installer geared towards new players of Team Fortress 2.
-It is designed to be fast, seamless, and as easy to use as possible.
+NeoDefaults is a config installer geared towards new players of Team Fortress 2.
+It is designed to modify game settings to values that everyone should use, and in a way that is as fast, seamless, and as easy to use as possible.
 It can be used as a quick "set and forget" for those who don't want to bother customizing their game manually, but still want the essentials.

 ## The Problem
 Team Fortress 2's default settings are horribly out-of-date, and terrible for new players.
 The good